angielsteele/visitliverpool3/README.md

 ## Styling

-Menu items were styled using Bootstrap4, and all colours defined in the CSS so that they are consistent throughout.
+Menu items were styled using Bootstrap4, and a burger menu feature for smaller devices.
 Bootstrap4 was also utilised to assist with screen reader information, especially for links such as Social Media links.
 Boostrap was also pivotal to assist with alignment that I required for the main body of the home page, and also the navigation elements.
 I wanted to ensure that the home page had a grid design of col-8/col-4 so that the text was the focal point, but an image would complement it.
 Flexbox was used to add the things to do section to a clear grid format, that was adaptable for all media types easily by changing the width within the media queries.